HowieHai/Airbnb_Data_Analyst/README.md

 ## File Descriptions
 There is a Jupyter Notebook file that shows whole progress of how to process data.
 The original datasets download from Kaggle, the link that be provided below.

+<a name="result"></a>
+## Result
+In this project, I have analized the dataset about renting house from the Kaggle, which provided by AirBnb.
+The main motivation is to find out more insights for Airbnb business owners and customer in Seattle.
+Through the analyst, we can see, a rating for a house is quite important.
+To improve the rating, number of reviews, cleaning fee, price, available days and house's owner is the Top 5 feature which has a big influence for attacting customer.
+The popular time for the customer is January and July.
+Futhuremore, we could use scientice tool, such as data analyst to mining more valuable information

 <a name="blog"></a>
 ## BLOG